NET WORTH: $3 billion

 WOMEN'S EMPOWERMENT: Cheryl Saban heads up a separate foundation called the Cheryl Saban Self Worth Foundation for Women and Girls which focuses on women's empowerment, gender equality, education, and healthcare.
 The Saban Family Foundation also considers these issues and has directed grants toward places like Rape Foundation, Girls Inc, and Cedars-Sinai Medical Center for researching female-pattern heart disease.
 The Saban Family Foundation is also a partner of Girls Who Code.

-LOS ANGELES COMMUNITY: Apart from Saban's focus on Jewish causes and women's empowerment, the Sabans have given to other Los Angeles outfits including Children’s Hospital of LA, Los Encinos School, and Los Angeles Team Mentoring.
+LOS ANGELES COMMUNITY: Apart from Saban's focus on Jewish causes and women's empowerment, the Sabans have made grants to other Los Angeles organizations including Children’s Hospital of LA, Los Encinos School, and Los Angeles Team Mentoring.

 LOOKING AHEAD: Expect the Saban family's steady philanthropy to continue.